MEGA65/open-roms/CONFIG.md

 ## Software features

+### `BASIC_MINIMAL_INTMATH`

+If enabled, provides a minimal integer-only subset of the BASIC expression
+evaluation: unsigned integer literals (up to 65535, no decimals or exponents), integer `+` and `*` (16 bit, wrap-around), printing of integral numeric values, float variable assignment, and a minimal `FOR`/`NEXT` (step 1 only).
+This is a transitional implementation for as long as the full floating point support in FRMEVL is not finished.
+Feature needs several hundred bytes in the BASIC segment.
+If unsure - disable.

 ### `PANIC_SCREEN`

 If enabled, certain fatal errors will produce a nice bluescreen instead of just resetting the machine.